mddazure/azure-vwan-microhack/README.md

 ### :point_right: Hub routes
 Navigate to the blade for the MicroHack-WE-Hub in your Virtual WAN and select Routing under Connectivity.
 Notice there are two Route tables present now: Default and None.

 A Virtual WAN can contain multiple Route tables, and we'll add some in the course of this MicroHack.
-Each Connection (Hub-to-Spoke VNET, ExpressRoute, VPN or P2S) can be *Associated* with a single table and be *Propagating* to multiple tables.
+Each Connection (Hub-to-Spoke VNET, ExpressRoute, S2S (Branch) VPN or P2S (User) VPN) can be *Associated* with a single table and be *Propagating* to multiple tables.

 The Default table has Associated Connections and Propagating Connections.
 Click on ... at the end of the row to see that both Spoke VNETs are Associated with and Propagating to the Default table.